VANITY, SUBSIDY, AND HYBRID PUBLISHERS

 But if, after all of the above, you still want to consider going this route, take these precautions:

-– Order a couple of the publisher’s books, so you can assess quality.
+– Order a couple (at least) of the publisher’s books, so you can assess quality.
 Does the interior formatting look professional?
 Are all the pages in order?
 Is the cover art attractive?
 Are the books sturdy?
 Did the order process go off without a hitch?

 – Contact writers who’ve used the publisher’s services.
 Are they happy with the quality of the books?
 Did they receive the services they paid for?
 Do buyers have any trouble getting hold of the books?
 Have there been any broken promises?